May 2017 Kabul bombing

 On 31 May 2017, a truck bomb exploded at a crowded intersection in Kabul, Afghanistan, near the German embassy at about 08:25 local time (03:55 GMT) during rush hour, killing over 150 and injuring 413, mostly civilians, and damaging several buildings in the embassy.
 The attack was the deadliest terror attack to take place in Kabul.
 The diplomatic quarter—in which the attack took place—is one of the most heavily fortified areas in the city, with 3 m blast walls, and access requiring passing through several checkpoints.
-The explosion created a crater about 4.5 m wide and 30 feet deep.
+The explosion created a crater about 4.5 m wide and 3 meters (10 ft) deep.
 Afghanistan's intelligence agency NDS claimed that the blast was planned by the Haqqani Network.
 Although no group has claimed responsibility, the Afghan Taliban were also a suspect but they denied involvement and condemned the attack.
 It was the single largest attack on the city up till that point.